atinfo/awesome-test-automation/python-test-automation.md

     * [dutest](https://pypi.python.org/pypi/dutest) - An object oriented interface to retrieve unittest test cases out of doctests.
 Hides initialization from doctests by allowing setUp and tearDown for each interactive example.
 Allows control over all the options provided by doctest.
 Specialized classes allow selective test discovery across a package hierarchy.
     * [green](https://github.com/CleanCut/green) - Green is a clean, colorful test runner for Python unit tests.
 Compare it to nose or trial.
     * [ddt](https://github.com/txels/ddt) - Data-Driven tests with unittest
+    * [pytractor](https://github.com/kpodl/pytractor) is an extension to the Selenium bindings for Python.
+Its goal is to make testing of angular.js applications easier with Python.

 ## TDD \ ATDD \ BDD